Are Paul's Writings Faultless?

 What qualifications will those who partake in the “resurrection of life” have?
 Does Jesus say, ‘…and shall come forth, those who had faith to the resurrection of life, and those who did not believe to the resurrection of condemnation’?
 Jesus plainly says, “those who have done good” i.e. GOOD WORKS… And how is it possible to be "considered worthy to attain" something without works?

-James, one of the twelve sent one's, on salvation and justification:
+James on salvation and justification:

 "But will you know, O vain man, that faith without works is dead?
 Was not Abraham our father justified by works when he had offered Isaac his son upon the altar?
 Do you see how faith worked with his works, and from the works faith was made complete?
 And the scripture was fulfilled which says, "Abraham believed God, and it was imputed to him for righteousness, and he was called the friend of God."
 You see then how a man is justified by works, and not by faith only.
 And in the same way, was not Rahab the harlot also justified by works when she had received the messengers and had sent them out another way?
 For as the body without the spirit is dead, so faith without works is dead also."
 (James 2:20-26)